Le Puy-en-Velay: Climate

 Because of its altitude, Le Puy is close to a warm-summer humid continental climate (Dfb) under the Köppen system but still remains oceanic (Cfb) due to its coldest month, slightly above freezing on average.
 The city is prone to mountain cold in winter, with at least four months with average lows below freezing and frequent snowfall, like in Saint-Étienne in the neighbouring department of Loire.
 Summers are pleasantly warm, with quite hot days and cool nights.
 On the 5th of March 2005, the temperature dipped to −22 °C.

+Transport

+The city is served by Le Puy–Loudes Airport, located 12 km north west of Le Puy-en-Velay.
+However, the airport only provides one flight to Paris which is operated by Twin Jet.
+The nearest major airport is Lyon–Saint-Exupéry Airport, located 148 km north east of the city.
+The airport provides most domestic and international flights.

 Population

 Sights

 Le Puy-en-Velay's most striking attraction is the Cathédrale Notre-Dame du Puy, dating chiefly from the first half of the 12th century.
 The façade, striped in courses of white sandstone and black volcanic breccia, is reached by a flight of sixty steps, and consists of three orders, the lowest composed of three high arcades opening into the porch, which extends beneath the first bays of the nave.
 Above it are three central windows that light the nave, and above them are three gables on the gable-end of the nave, flanked by two openwork screening gables.
 The south transept doorway is sheltered by a Romanesque porch.
 Behind the choir rises a separate Romanesque bell-tower in seven storeys.

 The bays of the nave are roofed by octagonal cupolas, the cupola at the crossing forming a lantern; the choir and transepts are barrel vaulted.
 The striking parti-colored cloister is connected to remains of 13th-century fortifications that separated the cathedral precincts from the rest of the city.
 Near the cathedral, the 11th-century baptistery of St John is built on Roman foundations.

 The iron statue of Notre-Dame de France (The Virgin Mary) overlooking the town was designed by the French sculptor Jean-Marie Bonnassieux, and is made from 213 Russian cannons taken in the Siege of Sevastopol (1854–1855).
 It was presented to the town on 12 September 1860 in front of 120,000 people.

 Three miles from Le Puy are the ruins of the Château de Polignac, one of the most important feudal strongholds.

 Each morning, pilgrims gather to be blessed before starting their journey to Santiago de Compostela.
 The cathedral has been a Unesco World Heritage Site since 1998, as part of the "Routes of Santiago de Compostela in France".
 Fountain Crozatier is also a noted site in the centre of the town.